Ripper Wealth

 This property costs you $191/week after tax.
 The strategy works if the property value grows faster than your net losses.

-Simplified calculation for educational purposes.
-Tax saving calculated using incremental method (ATO 2024-25 brackets + 2% Medicare levy).
+Educational purposes only.
+Tax saving calculated using incremental bracket-stacking (ATO 2024-25 brackets + 2% Medicare levy), not a flat marginal rate.
 Budget 2026-27 negative gearing restrictions apply from 1 July 2027 for established properties bought after 12 May 2026.
-Depreciation estimates require a quantity surveyor report.
-Actual outcomes depend on your full tax situation and property specifics.
+Transition relief applies if purchased before 1 July 2027.
+Pro-rata days-based apportionment for assets straddling the cutoff follows ATO draft guidance.
+Actual outcomes depend on your full tax situation.
 Consult a registered tax agent.

 The Three Scenarios